Updated on September 2, 2021

 If you ever had real property or money payments paid towards real property that was taken from you in a manner that you believe was unfair or illegal, you may be interested in asking the court to impose a constructive trust on the party that took your property or currently possesses the property.

 You may have already heard the term “constructive trust” outside of the realm of real estate, perhaps used in the context of disputes involving personal finance or estate and probate litigation.
 Despite what it sounds like, a constructive trust is not a substantive device like a traditional trust, in which a party voluntarily transfers property interests to be held in a trust for tax or estate planning purposes.
 Rather, a constructive trust is an involuntary trust imposed by a court, to allow a party to regain property that was wrongfully taken by another person who was not justly entitled to it.

 Constructive trusts are imposed in a variety of contexts, where a party has unjustly acquired property, perhaps by fraud, accident, mistake, undue influence, in violation of a fiduciary or confidential relationship, theft, forgery, or other wrongful acts.
 This remedy is available in both commercial and residential real estate property context.

 Asking the court to impose a constructive trust is complex and requires more than simply asking the court to impose a constructive trust.
 There are many requirements to plead and prove up a claim that may entitle a plaintiff to obtain this remedy.
-Schorr Law has significant experience in prosecuting and defending cases involving a claim of constructive trust.
-To see if you qualify for a free 30-minute consultation, contact us by phone at (310) 954-1877 or by email at email@example.com.
+Los Angeles Probate Attorney at Schorr Law has significant experience in prosecuting and defending cases involving a claim of constructive trust.
+To see if you qualify for a free 30-minute consultation, contact our real estate attorneys in California by phone at (310) 954-1877 or by email at email@example.com.
 You can also send us a text to (323) 487-7533 or send us a message by using our contact form.